 What makes the difference?
 And what are they trying to communicate?

-Within this article, we will discuss the interesting reasons why your cat is purring loudly.
+Within this article, we will discuss the interesting reasons why your feline friend is purring loudly, helping pet parents better understand their beloved companion’s behavior.

 What Exactly Is Purring?
 More Than Just a Happy Sound